-\textbf{More studies with merging coefficients.} We study whether employing individual model predictions without any refinement is a sensible choice for supervisory signals.
-We refine predictions by merging individual models with a pre-trained model, which is expected to yield more precise predictions.
-Specifically, we handle each individual model as a pre-trained model with an added task vector scaled by a merging coefficient, ranging from 0 (pre-trained model) to 1 (individual model).
-We experiment across these settings, and the results are shown in Figure~\ref{fig:pseudo_quality}, where performance consistently improved as predictions approached the individual model.
-This indicates that guiding the classifier with a task-agnostic pre-trained model limits its ability to capture task-specific details effectively.
-Interestingly, a combined model (at the coefficient 0.8) performs the best, which is about 90.2\%.
-Finding the optimal coefficient would require cumbersome hyperparameter tuning, so using the existing individual models directly is a practical option.
-Efficiently searching for the coefficient would be a potential research direction in the future.
+\textbf{More studies with merging coefficients.} We study whether individual model predictions are sufficient as supervisory signals.
+To refine them, we interpolate each individual model with the pre-trained model by scaling its task vector with a merging coefficient $\lambda\in[0,1]$ (where $\lambda=0$ and $\lambda=1$ represent the pre-trained and individual models, respectively).
+Figure~\ref{fig:pseudo_quality} shows that performance improves as $\lambda$ increases, suggesting that guidance closer to the task-agnostic pre-trained model misses task-specific details.
+Interestingly, a combined model ($\lambda=0.8$) performs best, which is about 90.2\%.
+However, tuning $\lambda$ would require additional hyperparameter search, so using the individual models directly is a practical option.
+Efficiently searching for the coefficient is a promising direction for future work.
 Also, our method benefits from robust merging coefficient initialization.
-To highlight this, we present training curves under different initialization settings.
-As shown in Figure~\ref{fig:merg_coef_init_both}, when only the classifier is trained (\ie., fixed shared encoder), the performance is sensitive to initialization.
-However, training both the classifier and coefficients together improves robustness.
+Figure~\ref{fig:merg_coef_init_both} shows that training only the classifier (\ie., with a fixed shared encoder) is sensitive to initialization, whereas jointly training the classifier and coefficients substantially improves robustness.

-\textbf{Component Analysis.} We ablate our joint optimization strategy to confirm that both the merging coefficients and the task-specific layer are necessary for optimal performance.
-In Table~\ref{tab:component_ablation}, the results confirm that jointly optimizing both yields a significant synergistic gain, consistently outperforming the optimization of either component alone.
-The analysis reveals a key trade-off: layer-only adaptation excels on 8 tasks but scales poorly as task interference grows in the fixed shared encoder.
-Conversely, coefficient-only optimization is more robust against an increasing number of tasks but is ultimately limited by a sub-optimal, unaligned task-specific layer.
-This proves the two components are highly complementary. \ours's joint optimization refines the shared encoder while concurrently adapting the task-specific layer to its merged representations, creating the most robust and scalable strategy.

-\textbf{Prediction discrepancy analysis.} To evaluate the impact of our approach, we analyze prediction discrepancies between the merged model and the individual models, which often serve as a performance upper bound in multi-task learning (MTL).
-Figure~\ref{fig:mergewrong} visualizes this by distinguishing merging-induced errors (upper bars: merged model fails, individual succeeds) from generalization gains (lower bars: the reverse).